-The SCA Guidelines are divided into the following sections: (1) Application of Components to Different Electrical Corporations; (2) Workforce Survey; (3) Management Self-Assessment; (4) Objectives and Lessons Learned; (5) Interviews, Observational Visits, and Supporting Documentation.
+These SCA Guidelines are divided into the following sections: (1) Application of Safety Culture Assessments to Different Electrical Corporations; (2) Workforce Survey; (3) Management Self-Assessment; (4) Objectives, Lessons Learned, and Progress on the Previous Year's Recommendations; and (5) Interviews, Observational Visits, and Supporting Documentation.

-The results of the Safety Culture Assessment will be consolidated into utility-specific reports that will present Energy Safety's findings (including recommendations) that an electrical corporation may agree to implement to demonstrate "good standing" per Public Utilities Code section 8389(e)(2).
+The results of the Safety Culture Assessment will be consolidated into electrical corporationspecific reports that will present Energy Safety's findings (including recommendations) that an electrical corporation may agree to implement to demonstrate "good standing" per Public Utilities Code section 8389(e)(2).